James Hardie Industries: Listing on Sydney Stock Exchange and asbestos-containing products

+Asbestos-free products

 By the mid 1980s, James Hardie invented the modern day asbestos-free fibre cement material and had transitioned production entirely to fibre cement, a product consisting largely of Portland cement, sand, and wood fibres.

+Relocations to the Netherlands, Ireland and the U.S.

 In December 2001, the company relocated its headquarters to the Netherlands.
 While the move to the Netherlands resulted in tax savings of $86 million over seven years, in 2009 the Australian Taxation Office issued an amended assessment for $172 million plus interest and penalties.
 James Hardie successfully appealed the assessment.
 Also in 2009, the US Internal Revenue Service alleged that James Hardie had not been in compliance with the US-Dutch treaty since it had been implemented in 2006 and claimed $US37 million in unpaid taxes plus $US10 million in interest and penalties.

 In 2010 James Hardie moved its corporate domicile to Ireland.

 James Hardie currently operates a corporate office in Chicago, Illinois, United States and operates more than a dozen manufacturing plants around the world.

 Sponsorship and philanthropy

 James Hardie was the naming rights sponsor of the Bathurst 500/1000 from 1968 until 1987.
-It was shirt sponsor for the Parramatta Eels from 1981 until 1995.
+It was shirt sponsor for the Parramatta Eels from 1981 until 1995, and commenced sponsoring them again in 2025.

 In 1988 James Hardie Industries made the largest donation ever made to an Australian public library when it gifted to the State Library of Queensland the meticulously developed and hugely significant Australian Library of Fine Art which was given as a bicentennial gift to the nation.
 This collection became the James Hardie Library of Australian Fine Arts, and was part of the Arts and Rare Books Unit at the State Library.